whynoodle/homelab-diagram/README.md

 **Help me, I am having problems with installing Windows Subsystem For Android™ on Windows™ 10**

-- I am not work
+- I am not working on the patch, and nor claim to.
+Open an issue in the Discord or Github, and I will try to assist you with the problem if possible.
+For ful